lasith-kg/dispatch-workflow/README.md

 ## Dicovery

 One of the drawbacks with both workflow dispatch methods, is that they do not natively return a Run ID that allows us to query for the status of our dispatched workflow.
 This technical limitation is discussed more in-depth in this [community discussion](https://github.com/orgs/community/discussions/9752#discussioncomment-1964203).
-We can work around this by including a locally generated **Distinct ID** alongside our workflow dispatch event.
+We can work around this by encorporating a **Distinct ID** into our workflow dispatch event.
 We then have the ability to **discover** the dispatched workflow, from all workflow runs, by correlating it to this **Distinct ID**.

 This functionality is **disabled by default**, but can be enabled with the `discover: true` configuration.
 The receiving workflow must then be modified appropriated to intercept this **Distinct ID**.